replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 ## Prerequisites

 This guide already assumes that you have created a team and an initial application in the vendor portal.
-For more information, see [Understanding packaging with the app manager](packaging-an-app).
+For more information, see [How to Distribute a Production Application](../vendor/distributing-workflow).
 You'll also need:

 * [curl](https://curl.haxx.se/) (For running CLI directly on linux/mac)
 * [docker](https://www.docker.com) (For running CLI through docker container)